-Turkish media run 'selfie' video of alleged nightclub gunman
+Grim selfie video said to show suspect in Turkey killings

-ISTANBUL (AP) — Turkish media on Tuesday ran a “selfie video” of a man they say is the gunman who killed 39 people, most of them foreigners, at an Istanbul nightclub.
+ISTANBUL (AP) — Turkish state media aired new footage on Tuesday of a man believed to be the Islamic State gunman who killed 39 people at a nightclub, showing a grim selfie video of the suspect as he circles Istanbul’s most famous square.

-The video broadcast on Turkish television shows the alleged gunman filming himself with a cellphone at Istanbul’s Taksim square.
-It wasn’t immediately clear if it was filmed before or after the New Year’s massacre at the Reina nightclub.
+The camera never leaves the man’s unsmiling face as he walks through Taksim square, one of Istanbul’s prime tourist spots, during the 44-second video broadcast Tuesday on state-run Anadolu television and other media.

-No details have been released as to why the authorities might think the man on the video is a suspect in New Year’s attack, or how the footage was obtained.
+It wasn’t immediately clear if it was filmed before or after the New Year’s massacre at the Reina nightclub, or how the footage was obtained.

-The Islamic State group claimed the attack on Monday, saying a “soldier of the caliphate” had carried out the mass shooting in response to Turkish military operations against IS in northern Syria.
+The gunman is still at large.
+Authorities haven’t publicly identified him, and police denied that Kyrgyz passport information circulating in Turkish media belonged to the gunman.

 Most Read Stories